Picking just one Scrivener alternative is tricky.

 Zoho Writer pricing plans

-In a sentence; Zoho Writer is absolutely free.
-Steer clear.
+Zoho Writer is free.

 Do I recommend Zoho Writer?

 Zoho Writer checks all the boxes, and except the support department, it has no deficiencies in the product itself.
 So, there’s no reason I’ll not recommend it.

 Google Docs is the most prevalent writing tool out there that almost everyone (including myself) use for all sort of writing.
 It’s easy, feature-rich, and free of cost.
 Above all, it stacks up well against Scrivener.

 #1.
 Usability is the most critical aspect that determines if the user would like the product.
 And Google Docs nails this section.
 Open the app, choose a blank document, and start typing.
 Easy-peasy!

 #2.
 Don’t want to save each version manually?
 No problem.
 Google Docs stores all your content (along with the changes you make) in the drive automatically.
 And when you select “Version history”, it shows all the previous versions of your content.

 #3.
 It’s easy to share your files with peers using the “Invite” button on the top right, and Google Docs also facilitates editing the doc simultaneously with your team.

 #4.
 Like Zoho Writer, Google Docs is also a web-based software that doesn’t call for a desktop app.
 Be it Mac or Windows PC, you can log in to your account using your favorite browser.